Update existing cluster to new Kubernetes version - Amazon EKS

 Important

-Once you upgrade a cluster, you can't downgrade to a previous version.
-We recommend that, before you update to a new Kubernetes version, you review the information in Amazon EKS Kubernetes versions and also review in the update steps in this topic.
+Once you upgrade a cluster, you can’t downgrade to a previous version.
+We recommend that, before you update to a new Kubernetes version, you review the information in Understand the Kubernetes version lifecycle on EKS and also review in the update steps in this topic.

 New Kubernetes versions sometimes introduce significant changes.
 Therefore, we recommend that you test the behavior of your applications against a new Kubernetes version before you update your production clusters.
 You can do this by building a continuous integration workflow to test your application behavior before moving to a new Kubernetes version.